 - Two letters of recommendation.
 The referees must use the reference form that is emailed to them from the online application ONLY once the application opens in November.
 No mailed-in forms or letters are accepted.
 One referee must be a from an academic source (university/college professor) and the second from a professional (work supervisor, volunteer coordinator, mentor, coach, etc.).
 Family friends, parents, acquaintances, etc. are not suitable.
 If you have been out of school for several years and you absolutely cannot locate an academic reference, indicate this in your Letter of Intent and the reasons for choosing the two referees who will be submitting their recommendations.
 A email with a link to the reference form will only be sent to referees once the applicant has submitted and paid for their application.
 It is the responsibility of the applicant to monitor their application to ensure that both referees have uploaded their completed form back into their online application by the January 31st deadline.
 Applications that are missing reference letters will not be considered for admission.

 - *NEW* for 2018 Applicants: CASPer Test.
 CASPer Testing is external to the University of Alberta application system, and requires a University of Alberta Application ID.
-Students are required to first submit their OT application (to generate their Application ID), then register for the CASPer test.
+Students are required to first submit their OT application (to generate their Application ID, this number starts with 160), then register for a CASPer test in January.
 CASPer test results are sent directly to the department from the CASPer agency by the application deadline.
 Applicants with incomplete or missing CASPer scores will not be considered for admission.
 Specific CASPer testing dates (in January) are listed on their website: https://takecasper.com/.
 Any questions about CASPer must be directed to the agency.

 - Letter of Intent.
 A link is provided in the online application system to the Graduate-Application Review System (GARS) webpage where applicants must complete their Letter of Intent.
 All applicants must create an account on the GARS webpage to gain access.
 Applicants must sign the release of information declaration and complete the pre-set questions (each question has a character maximum of 1800).
 These questions are designed to describe your knowledge of occupational therapy and how your background (academic, professional, or personal) has prepared you for the OT program and ultimately the OT profession.
 If you have had academic struggles in the past or any other issues involving your academic history/transcript, you may include this information in the last question.
 The more information we have about an applicant, the better.
 Once the form is completed, a pdf must be generated and uploaded into the online application.
+Detailed instructions on how to access and complete the Letter of Intent on the GARS system can be found in the Department Checklist PDF, which is provided in the application under the header Documents.
 For any technical assistance or inquiries with GARS, please email: firstname.lastname@example.org

 - One set of original transcripts in pdf format from each university, college, technical institute, etc. ever attended or are currently attending.
 This includes transfer, exchange, graduate level, part-time, distance programs, general interest courses and spring/summer sessions, even though you may or may not have received transfer credit at another institution.
-Applicants are required to scan and upload all transcripts (both sides of each page) to their application by the January 31st deadline.
+Applicants are required to list each institution under the education section of their application, then scan and upload all transcripts (both sides of each page) to their application by the January 31st deadline.
 Therefore, it is important that you request a set of transcripts be sent to you from each institution well before the deadline.
 Transcripts that are dated more than six months old by the application deadline date will be deemed stale and unable to be reviewed.
 Transcripts marked 'Issued To Student' are acceptable.
 Photos of documents are not acceptable.
 Marksheets or lists of courses and grades are not acceptable.

 1. If you are still in completing your degree or taking courses: Final (pdf) transcripts showing fall term grades must be uploaded by the January 31st deadline.
 Failure to meet this deadline will deem a application incomplete and it will not be reviewed for admission.
 For instructions on how to submit your application without fall term grades please refer to the Department Checklist which can be found under the Documents tab in the online application.